CAI International (NYSE:CAI) Shares Gap Up to $27.69

-CAI International Inc (NYSE:CAI) gapped up before the market opened on Monday .
+CAI International Inc (NYSE:CAI) shares gapped up before the market opened on Monday .
 The stock had previously closed at $27.69, but opened at $30.00.
-CAI International shares last traded at $30.74, with a volume of 173 shares.
+CAI International shares last traded at $30.74, with a volume of 173 shares traded.

-Several brokerages have commented on CAI.
-Zacks Investment Research downgraded CAI International from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, October 7th.
-ValuEngine downgraded CAI International from a “hold” rating to a “sell” rating in a research note on Tuesday, August 11th.
-Finally, Keefe, Bruyette & Woods raised CAI International from a “market perform” rating to an “outperform” rating and set a $33.00 target price for the company in a research note on Monday.
-Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and one has assigned a buy rating to the company.
+A number of research firms have recently weighed in on CAI.
+Zacks Investment Research downgraded CAI International from a “strong-buy” rating to a “hold” rating in a report on Wednesday, October 7th.
+Keefe, Bruyette & Woods raised CAI International from a “market perform” rating to an “outperform” rating and set a $33.00 price target for the company in a research note on Monday.
+Finally, ValuEngine downgraded CAI International from a “hold” rating to a “sell” rating in a research note on Tuesday, August 11th.
+Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and one has given a buy rating to the stock.
 CAI International has an average rating of “Hold” and an average price target of $29.00.

-The company also recently declared a quarterly dividend, which was paid on Friday, September 25th.
-Stockholders of record on Friday, September 11th were issued a dividend of $0.25 per share.
-This represents a $1.00 annualized dividend and a dividend yield of 3.32%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, September 25th.
+Shareholders of record on Friday, September 11th were paid a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a yield of 3.32%.
 The ex-dividend date of this dividend was Thursday, September 10th.
-CAI International’s dividend payout ratio (DPR) is currently 42.74%.
+CAI International’s payout ratio is 42.74%.

-A number of hedge funds have recently made changes to their positions in CAI.
-BNP Paribas Arbitrage SA boosted its holdings in CAI International by 20.8% in the first quarter.
-BNP Paribas Arbitrage SA now owns 5,104 shares of the transportation company’s stock valued at $72,000 after acquiring an additional 878 shares during the last quarter.
-Citigroup Inc. boosted its holdings in shares of CAI International by 33.8% during the 1st quarter.
-Citigroup Inc. now owns 6,217 shares of the transportation company’s stock worth $88,000 after buying an additional 1,569 shares in the last quarter.
-Denali Advisors LLC bought a new position in shares of CAI International during the 2nd quarter worth approximately $93,000.
-SG Americas Securities LLC bought a new position in shares of CAI International during the 2nd quarter worth approximately $152,000.
-Finally, Alliancebernstein L.P. raised its position in shares of CAI International by 37.0% during the first quarter.
+Large investors have recently added to or reduced their stakes in the company.
+Geode Capital Management LLC increased its stake in CAI International by 7.9% in the 1st quarter.
+Geode Capital Management LLC now owns 236,197 shares of the transportation company’s stock worth $3,339,000 after purchasing an additional 17,285 shares during the period.
+BNP Paribas Arbitrage SA increased its stake in CAI International by 20.8% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 5,104 shares of the transportation company’s stock worth $72,000 after purchasing an additional 878 shares during the period.
+Alliancebernstein L.P. increased its stake in CAI International by 37.0% in the 1st quarter.
 Alliancebernstein L.P. now owns 12,600 shares of the transportation company’s stock worth $178,000 after purchasing an additional 3,400 shares during the period.
-Institutional investors and hedge funds own 84.64% of the company’s stock.
+Charles Schwab Investment Management Inc. increased its stake in CAI International by 23.9% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 154,035 shares of the transportation company’s stock worth $2,567,000 after purchasing an additional 29,701 shares during the period.
+Finally, WINTON GROUP Ltd purchased a new position in CAI International in the 2nd quarter worth approximately $239,000.
+Institutional investors own 84.64% of the company’s stock.

 CAI International, Inc operates as transportation finance and logistics company in the United States and internationally.
 The company operates through three segments: Container Leasing, Rail Leasing, and Logistics.
 It leases, re-leases, and disposes equipment; and contracts for the repair, repositioning, and storage of equipment.